 The fund financial statements are presented on a modified accrual basis of accounting with a current financial resources measurement focus.
 This measurement focus concentrates on the fund's resources available for spending in the near future.
 Only transactions and events affecting the fund's current financial resources during the period are reported.
-Similar to the connection between an economic resource measurement focus and full accrual accounting, a current financial resource measurement focus is inseparable from a modified accrual basis of accounting.
+Similar to the connection between an economic resource measurement focus and full accrual accounting, a current financial resource measurement focus and full accrual basis of accounting.